girunlu/international_hackathon/README.md

 - **Accomplishments:** Delivered a working prototype that unifies real-time recognition, predictive analytics, and conversational guidance in one cohesive interface.
 - **Lessons learned:** Everyday habits scale; consistent reductions per household compound into major economic and ecological gains.
 Adaptive AI and user-centered simplicity power real adoption.
 - **What’s next:** Expand region-aware recommendations, partner with local retailers, and extend forecasting to new contexts (fast food, offices) using open datasets and richer AI pipelines.

+## Data Snapshots & Fallbacks
+- The backend writes derived JSON snapshots into `frontend/static_files` so the SPA can render instantly and survive brief backend outages.
+- When the frontend cannot reach FastAPI it automatically falls back to the most recent snapshot (see `STATIC_ENDPOINT_MAP` in `frontend/src/lib/backend-api.ts`).
+- Run the FastAPI workflows (add, buy, log waste) to regenerate these snapshots before building for production to avoid stale data in `dist/static_files`.